 LEGISLATIVE ISSUES THAT MATTER TO PARALYZED VETERANS

-Paralyzed Veterans of America's Legislative Priorities for the 115th Session of Congress at this link.
+Paralyzed Veterans of America's Legislative Priorities for the 116th Session of Congress are available here.

 Ensures that veterans have access to quality, timely health care at VA medical facilities.

 Promotes and supports VA research on spinal cord injury, dysfunction and rehabilitation.

 Develops programs, including non-institutional long-term care, for aging veterans.